codenameone/CodenameOne/README.md

 When you make changes to your app’s CSS stylesheet, the changes are reflected instantly in the simulator.
 This includes changing your theme, images, fonts etc. All changes are instantly refreshed on save, no need to reload/refresh or anything of the sort!

 This makes the process of styling an application remarkably easy and fast.
+To learn more about how to use CSS, click this link: https://www.w3schools.com/css/ This link will show you the different ways to enhance the way you present your app, along with tutorials.

 <br>